💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 C. Polysaccharides: Complex Carbohydrates

-Polysaccharides are polymers composed of many monosaccharide units (often hundreds or thousands) linked by glycosidic bonds.
-They can be linear or branched...
+Polysaccharides are polymers composed of many monosaccharide units linked by glycosidic bonds.
+They serve as large-scale energy storage molecules or as structural components.

 Starch

-Starch is the primary storage polysaccharide in plants, composed entirely of glucose units.
-It exists in two forms:
+Starch is the primary energy storage polysaccharide in plants.
+It is a polymer of α-glucose and exists in two forms:

-• Amylose: A linear, unbranched polymer where glucose units are linked by α-1,4 glycosidic bonds.
+• Amylose: A linear, unbranched polymer where glucose units are linked by α-1,4 glycosidic bonds, causing it to form a helical structure.

-• Amylopectin: A branched polymer with a backbone of α-1,4 linked glucose units and branch points formed by α-1,6 glycosidic bonds.
+• Amylopectin: A branched polymer with a backbone of α-1,4 linked glucose units and branch points formed by α-1,6 glycosidic bonds approximately every 24-30 residues.

 Glycogen

-Glycogen is the main storage polysaccharide in animals, often referred to as "animal starch".
-It is a polymer of glucose, structurally similar to amylopectin but more highly branched.
+Glycogen is the main energy storage polysaccharide in animals, stored primarily in the liver and muscles.
+It is a polymer of α-glucose, structurally similar to amylopectin but much more highly branched (α-1,6 branches every 8-12 residues).
+This extensive branching allows for rapid release of glucose monomers when energy is needed.

 Cellulose